Tell Leilan: Archaeology

 Beginning in 1979 the mound of Tell Leilan was excavated by a team of archaeologists from Yale University, led by Harvey Weiss.
 The dig ended in 2008.
 Among many important discoveries at Tell Leilan is an archive of 1100 cuneiform clay tablets maintained by the rulers of the city.
 These tablets date to the eighteenth century BC and record the dealings with other Mesopotamian states and how the city administration worked.
 Finds from the excavations at Tell Leilan are on display in the Deir ez-Zor Museum.

+Tell Mohammad Diyab

+The site of Tell Mohammed Diyab is located 7 km southeast of Tell Leilan.
+Its total area is about 50 ha, and the main tell is about 12 ha.
+Excavations revealed significant findings from the Amorite period, including at the time of Shamshi-Adad I. There are two distinct cities at the site.
+Excavations started in 1992.